cornelcroi/context-lens/README.md

 ## What is Context Lens?

-Context Lens is a self-contained Model Context Protocol (MCP) server with built-in serverless vector storage (LanceDB) that brings semantic search to your AI assistant.
+Context Lens transforms any content into a **searchable knowledge base** for your AI assistant.
+This self-contained Model Context Protocol (MCP) server with built-in serverless vector storage (LanceDB) brings semantic search to your conversations.
 Point it at any content - codebases, documentation, contracts, or text files - and your AI can instantly understand and answer questions about the content.

 **Traditional keyword search** finds files containing specific words.
 Miss the exact term?
 Miss the content.